-Robinwood Early Childhood Center served 109 students in grades Prekindergarten.
+Robinwood Early Childhood Center (Closed 2012)

-The student:teacher ratio of 27:1 was higher than the Maryland state level of 14:1.
+The student-teacher ratio of 27:1 was higher than the Maryland state level of 14:1.

 School Overview